Defensive Grocery Shopping, A Supermarket Strategy

 3. Read labels.

 For instance, the label of one particular product cautions: "Warning: this product contains peanuts."
 Since this caveat is on the back of a peanut butter jar, I don't find it particularly surprising.
+The warning is superunecessary and has wasted several seconds of my shopping time.

 Another item warns: "This product will become very hot when microwaved."
 This may be a revelation to those of us who use our microwave for cooling things.